-My personal experience is that the statistics do not reflect the true delays which are still causing terrible damage.
+However, the experience of many family lawyers is that the statistics do not reflect the true delays which are still causing terrible damage.

 While those living in the large city areas have the benefit of Family Courts which sit every day of the legal term, those in the provincial areas of Ireland, benefit from only one District Court Family Law Day per month, and on average between 4-6 Circuit Family Law weeks per annum.

-I regularly attend the local District Courts in County Wicklow and Wexford, where Judges battle with 40 – 60 or more cases in the list each day.
+In the local District Courts in County Wicklow and Wexford, Judges battle with 40 – 60 or more cases in the list each day.
 Such levels of listing serve neither the clients nor the judges hearing the cases.
 The cases simply cannot receive the sufficient hearing time which they merit.

 Often there simply is not enough time in the day to hear everything, and parties must go home with their situations unresolved, to return the following month.
 While the Dublin and City lists are also under extreme pressure, this inequality in court sitting time on a national basis must be addressed.

-In the Circuit Court, I have lost count of the number of family law weeks which become lost to criminal cases.
-Again, this is not a problem I am personally aware of in the Dublin area.
+In the Circuit Court, many family law weeks are lost to criminal cases.
+Again, this is not a common problem in the Dublin area.

-It is my fervent hope that draft legislation for a new Family Court structure will soon come before the Dail.
+We hope that draft legislation for a new Family Court structure will soon come before the Dail.
 This legislation should encompass dedicated family law courts and dedicated, experienced family law judges.
-I also hope this new structure will provide all the ancillary support services, which families and children so badly need at this point of crisis in their lives.
+At Orpen Franks Solicitors LLP we also hope this new structure will provide all the ancillary support services, which families and children so badly need at this point of crisis in their lives.

 However, as we await this, there are 2 simple key things which could be done immediately, to ease the burden upon families:

 Allocate more judges with family law expertise to determine disputes: Additional court days will of necessity require more judges.
-In my view, it is vital that’s such Judges have family law expertise.
+In our view, it is vital that such Judges have family law expertise.
 In addition, they should have an interest in hearing family law matters.
-Family Law in practice is a unique area or practice.
+Family Law in practice is a unique area of practice.
 It requires a particular skill set to arrive at judgements which benefit the family as a whole.